Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 • No artificial receivables are created

 Both models coexist cleanly in the same premium subledger.
+Insurance accounting platforms must separate billing logic while maintaining unified reporting.

 Many MGAs and wholesalers manage: